Umarbjr/DataStructures_Project2/README.md

 Program #2

-Name:
+Name: Umar Balogun Mohammed

 COSC 2030

-Section #
+Section # 11

-Competing: YES or NO
+Competing: NO

-Best run time:
+Best run time: 1.32 on the Linux

-How to compile:
+How to compile: g++ ProgAss2.cpp

-Anything that doesn't work:
+Anything that doesn't work: It's all good